 Paychex was founded in 1971 to make payroll outsourcing easy and affordable for small businesses.
-Today, the company has over 14,000 employees and more than a half-million small- to medium-sized businesses nationwide.
+Today, the company has more than 14,000 employees and more than a half-million small- to medium-sized businesses nationwide.
 We chose it as our runner-up because it offers a customizable HR platform with dedicated HR professionals assigned to each client.

 Paychex offers the same services as Justworks and the other PEOs we reviewed.
 The Paychex Flex platform lets users manage HR, payroll, and benefits all from one dashboard.
 Employees can complete their new-hire onboarding, access and change their personal information, fill out tax forms, view payroll data, and more, all online.

 Payroll can be submitted online from a desktop or mobile device or by phone, with Paychex calculating payroll taxes and sending them to the appropriate agencies.
 The platform can handle payments to salaried, hourly, and contract workers and supports direct deposit, paper checks, and payment cards.
 Paychex also offers a free mobile app for users and their employees.

 Paychex makes it easy for employees to enroll for and manage benefits online.
 The company can work with an employer’s existing benefits providers or offer packages for various medical, dental, and vision plans, as well as 401(k)s, flexible-spending accounts, health savings accounts, and health-reimbursement arrangements accounts.
 Paychex also monitors employment laws and regulations to help employers stay compliant with changes in workers' compensation, COBRA administration, unemployment insurance, and other issues.

 What really sets Paychex apart from the other providers we reviewed is that it assigns a dedicated HR professional to each of its clients.
 Paychex HR professionals can offer assistance with hiring and managing employees, creating an employee handbook, employee training, annual enrollments, workplace safety, and more.

 Paychex offers PEO plans with per-employee pricing to organizations.
 Each plan is scalable, and users can customize certain aspects, including medical or workers' compensation policies.
-Although Paycheck doesn’t list pricing on its site, our research showed that employers can expect to pay $100 a month per employee for a biweekly payroll with basic PEO services.
+Although Paychex doesn’t list pricing on its site, our research showed that employers can expect to pay $100 a month per employee for a biweekly payroll with basic PEO services.